How to control and cut bamboo

 There’s a wide range of beautiful bamboos available, and here are a few of the most popular.
 Before buying any bamboo, always check whether it’s a running or clumping type.

-For advice on growing bamboo and other screening plants visit Lakeside.
-Our staff are always happy to help.
+For advice on growing bamboo and other screening plants, visit us at Lakeside.
+Our staff are always happy to help!